uhh-lt/subtitle2go/README.md

 + Python 3.7

 ## Installguide

+This installation guide installs all dependencies, scripts and downloads pre-trained models (Kaldi+punctuator2).

 ```
 #make sure you have Python 3.7 installed and also its dev package:
 sudo apt-get install python3.7 python3.7-dev